Kintyre/ksconf/docs/source/cli.md

       --attr-present ATTR   Match any stanza that includes the ATTR attribute.
                             ATTR supports bulk attribute patterns via the 'file://' prefix.

+    Attribute selection:
+      Include or exclude attributes passed through.
+By default all attributes are preserved.
+Whitelist (keep) operations are preformed before blacklist (reject) operations.

+      --keep-attrs WC-ATTR  Select which attribute(s) will be preserved.
+This space separated list of attributes indicates what to preserve.
+Supports wildcards.
+      --reject-attrs WC-ATTR
+                            Select which attribute(s) will be discarded.
+This space separated list of attributes indicates what to discard.
+Supports wildcards.

 ## ksconf promote